PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-08 12:17:16
+Last updated: 2024-04-08 12:18:25
-Random Quote: There's chaos in you.
-Embrace the chaos! - Arthur Harrow
+Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister